strikles/atac/atac/tests/test_message.md

 ![Pedro Miguel de Brito Esteves Grilo](https://raw.githubusercontent.com/strikles/strikles.github.io/master/abuse/cybertorture_collaborationists/PT/CM/Pedro%20Grilo.jpg)

-The standards set by Luis Nazareth Carvalho Fugueira equate to stalking me in the Netherlands, wasting government resources for decades to turn me into a drug addict, direct violence to my parents and women since 1996 and attempt to force me to mutilate my genitalia instead of providing help to the Netherlands police to solve important crimes like finding out who was selling the "white heroin" that led to the death of tourists visiting Amsterdam.
+The standards set by Luis Nazareth Carvalho Fugueira equate to stalking me in the Netherlands, wasting government resources for decades attempting to portrait me as a drug addict, directing violence to my parents and women in stochastic proximity games whilst inducing synthetic states of psychosis to use them as targets of violence since 1996 and attempt to portrait me as a pedo and force me to mutilate my genitalia instead of using the same technology used for cybertorture to catch actual pedos like in the case of madeleine mccann or to provide help to the Netherlands police to prevent cases like selling the "white heroin" that led to the death of tourists visiting Amsterdam.

 ![Luis Nazareth Carvalho Figueira](https://raw.githubusercontent.com/strikles/strikles.github.io/master/abuse/cybertorture_collaborationists/PT/CM/luis%20figueira.png)